Counselling

 Wellbeing at work

-To cut staff absenteeism companies provide mental health support.
-The support may include stress management, mindfulness, anonymous helplines and counselling and even dance classes for the employees you like physical activities
+To cut staff absenteeism, companies provide mental health support.
+The support may include stress management, mindfulness, anonymous helplines and counselling and even dance classes for employees who like physical activities.